wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 5. Worpit provides 4 ways to install the plugin making it easy to get started.

 == Changelog ==

+= 1.0.15 =

+* Removes interference from the 'Secure WordPess' plugin when the Worpit plugin initialises due to a request from the Worpit App service.

 = 1.0.14 =